 11. 90-minute Pilates class

 12. 1-hour Barre class.
-A new workout craze, these ballet-inspired classes slim and tone the body with pulsing movements that target the core, arms and lower body.
+These ballet-inspired sessions slim and tone the body with pulsing movements that target the core, arms and lower body.

 13. 1 hour of dancing.
 Head to a studio or round up the girls for a night out.